 - Loss of coordination

 - Slow heart rate or breathing

 Diazepam can also interact poorly with other medications, including ordinary antacids, which is why your vet should always be aware of what other drugs your dog is taking.

 Overdose can also lead to serious consequences such as confusion, delayed reflexes, and coma.
 In humans, overdose can lead to hypotension and cardiac arrest, though it is unknown how these rare cases may apply to dogs.
 Always follow your veterinarian’s guidelines.

 There is also a risk of allergic reaction, as with all medication.
-If you see the signs of allergic reaction or anaphylaxis, you should contact your veterinarian immediately.
-Diazepam should not be given to dogs that are pregnant or dogs that suffer from liver or kidney disease.
+If you see the signs of allergic reaction or anaphylaxis, then you should contact your veterinarian immediately.
+Diazepam should not be given to dogs who are pregnant or dogs that suffer from liver or kidney disease.

 Have you ever treated your dog with diazepam or Valium?
 Would you recommend it?
-Let us know in the comments below!
+Then let us know in the comments below!